 - The ISS provides reasonable, but limited, administrative assistance to support project activities, but does not provide individual administrative support.

 - Project leaders and members are expected to be in Ithaca and not on sabbatical or administrative leave during the three years of the ISS theme project.

 - Project leaders and members are expected to spend at least 50 percent of their time in their ISS offices during the second year of the project.
 Applicants are strongly encouraged to discuss their plans with the relevant parties (i.e., chairs and Deans) in advance of proposal submission.

 - During year two (all three years, for the team leader), team members are prohibited from taking on significant administrative duties (e.g., department chair, director of graduate study, center or institute director, etc.) that would interfere with their ability to fully participate in all activities of the theme project.
 Applicants are strongly encouraged to discuss their plans with the relevant parties (i.e., chairs and Deans) in advance of proposal submission.

 - Team leaders need to be organized, well versed in team facilitation and leadership, and able to manage administrative matters, such as budgets.

-- Team leaders and members are expected to work with the ISS staff to document and publicize the progress and findings from the team’s research.
+- Team leaders and members are expected to work with the ISS staff to document and publicize the goals, progress, findings, and products of the team’s research.
 Teams will also be expected to produce regular internal reports about their progress and to work with ISS staff to make sure they remain on budget.

 - Teams must be collaborative and build connections across institutional boundaries.
 They must also be led by a social scientist, be committed to analyzing the project topic with social scientific methods, and devote the preponderance of ISS resources (including project membership) to social scientists and to research projects that meet the highest standards of social scientific inquiry.
 All core team members must be tenure-line faculty at Cornell.